chewlabSB2/denovo_editors/README.md

 cp RFdiffusion_bash.sh /home/users/astar/gis/"your_username"/scratch/denovo_editors/RFdiffusion_run1.sh #example
 nano RFdiffusion_run1.sh
 ```
-When you edit the RFdiffusion command at the end of the script,
+To view the example RFdiffusion bash script, refer to the example folder.
 Edit and save the bash script according to your requirements in your scratch directory.
 To submit the job:
 ```bash
 sbatch Rfdiffusion_run1.sh